hazelcast/hazelcast-jet/site/website/blog/2020-06-23-jdk-gc-benchmarks-rematch.md

 Given this quick development, we wanted to test out the effects of the fix, but also take the opportunity to zoom in on the low-latency streaming case and make a more detailed analysis.

+Here are our main conclusions:

+1. ZGC is still the winner and the only GC whose 99.99th percentile latency stayed below 10 ms across almost all of our tested range
+1. Shenandoah's pacer improvement has a very strong effect, reducing the latency by a factor of three, but still staying well above 10 ms except in the very lowest part of our tested range
+3. The slightly different methodology used in this round gives even better latencies for G1, with the 99.99th percentile below 13 ms across a wide range of throughputs

 ## The JDK We Tested